Labeeb1234/px4_drone/README.md

                  	- trained for 6k more episodes no improvements, the policy has converged as much as it can ig
                 - 11th training
                 	- all params of 10th training iterations
                  	- update termination conditions for x-y plane too (x-y plane bounds)
+                  	- This iteration of training isn't complete (putting on hold as already desirable results found, will come back later)

+## Videos
+---

+-

+---
 **Last Updated**: Jun 2026
 **Repository**: [Labeeb1234/px4_drone](https://github.com/Labeeb1234/px4_drone) branch <feat/rl_quadcoptor_controller>
 **Status**: Active Development